| For many breeds of

 the dog, clinical pharmacology of drugs that change intra-ocular pressure,

+and ophthalmic surgeries.
 Dr. Gelatt is one of

 eight veterinarians of the organizing committee that chartered the American